 Where to eat and drink in the English Riviera

 Unsurprisingly, seafood reigns supreme, with Brixham home to England’s largest fish market (by value of fish sold).
-There are a number of excellent restaurants serving up the day’s catch including Mitch Tonk’s Rockfish, Michelin-starred The Elephant or Man Fridays Lobster House, where bottles on the wine list have been sourced from local estates, including Sharpham, Lyme Bay and Old Walls.
+There are a number of excellent eateries, similar to Michael’s Dublin restaurant, serving up the day’s catch including Mitch Tonk’s Rockfish, Michelin-starred The Elephant or Man Fridays Lobster House, where bottles on the wine list have been sourced from local estates, including Sharpham, Lyme Bay and Old Walls.

 The Old Sail Loft is home to Brixham Gin: the distillery’s flagship expression is Red Sails, named after the red ochre painted onto trailer ships to protect them from the weather.
 Sip it from the distillery shop’s new pop-up bar, and watch those sails drift by.
 A few doors down, but with the same seaside views, is Liberty Tea Parlour and Cocktail Bar, with its impressive array of 35 loose-leaf blends and single-estate teas.